 To be honest, I didn’t really know how to manage that, I wasn’t consistent, and I wanted to change that.
 However, one video and one book changed my perspective and induced a need to perform more research on teaching my kids about money!
 What were they?
 Let’s get into it!

-The Video That Changed My Perspective on Money
+The Video That Changed My Perspective on Teaching About Money

 Adam Carroll’s TedTalkX—When money isn’t real: the $10,000 experiment—shifted the way I viewed this topic.